 Finland, a country whose sauna traditions go back a couple thousand years, boasts a range of studies, seminars, magazines and clubs devoted to the subject of saunas.
 In the old days, the sauna was a place to get clean, take care of personal hygiene, cook, store things, give birth and, most importantly, escape the cold of winter for a while.

-Nowadays there are two million saunas, located in houses, apartment buildings, companies, government offices, swimming pools, summer cottages, yachts and bars.
-There is one in the Parliament building, one at the bottom of Pyhäsalmi Mine (the world’s deepest sauna) and one that holds the honour of being the world’s largest (Jätkänkämppä in Kuopio).
+Nowadays there are three million saunas, located in houses, apartment buildings, companies, government offices, swimming pools, summer cottages, yachts and bars.
+There is one in the Parliament building, one at the bottom of Pyhäsalmi Mine (the world’s deepest sauna) and one that holds the honour of being the world’s largest smoke sauna (Jätkänkämppä in Kuopio).
 Mobile saunas even exist – various versions have been built into buses, trailers, tents, telephone booths, farm machinery and even bicycles, and a Mobile Sauna Festival is held in the western Finnish town of Teuva.

 Sauna reigns supreme